FlyingUnicornSF/reactUI/README.md

 ## this project is based on a code challenge
 This project includes:
-react UI
+- react UI
-express
+- express
-express.Router
+- express.Router
-vanilla JS xmlhttprequest
+- vanilla JS xmlhttprequest
-jquary
+- jquary (Under contruction)
-axios
+- axios (Under contruction)

 ## Express and Node
-The read me originally note, "You are not expected to understand or use Express or Node, and you can structure your javascript however you want."
+The original read me noted, "You are not expected to understand or use Express or Node, and you can structure your javascript however you want."

-But then I realized I didn't understand express enough so I can use it in any setup presented to me.
+But then I realized I didn't understand express enough so that I can use impliment it in any setup presented to me.
 I know how to use it in full stack React project.
-It's preset for us.
-I went over express during my full stack web dev class, but the class didn't go over anything about HTTP.
+It's premade.
+IMy full stack web dev class covered epxress, but nothing about about HTTP.

 How can I fully understand express without knowing anything about HTTP???

-This project is build on top of the code challenge to practice and REALLY understand Express and everything else that comes with it while practicing more React.
+So I read, and read, and continued this project: built on top of the code challenge to practice and REALLY understand Express and everything else that comes with it while practicing more React.

 ## Setup
 The code challenge provided a dataset that contains an array of patients, their prescriptions, and the fills for each prescription, as well as a simple API for that dataset.
 The API server will run locally and serve the bundled JavaScript and CSS after you run the following: